subnetter/subnet-docs/docs/features/paid_content/design.md

 sidebar_label: Design
 ---

-Users can publish premium content on the SNP network.
+Users can publish premium content on the SUB network.
 Premium content can be any binary data such as a video clip or an audio clip or several files of any type bundled together in a compressed archive. e.g. a zip file.

 ### Content Item Publishing